ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 RS MUST check the following conditions:

-* RS checks whether it stores an access token T_OLD, such that the "session\_id" field of the EDHOC\_Information object specified by the "cnf" claim matches the "session\_id" field of the EDHOC\_Information object specified by the "cnf" claim of the new access token T_NEW.
+* RS checks whether it stores an access token T_OLD, such that:

+  * The "session\_id" field of the EDHOC\_Information object specified by the "edhoc_info" claim matches the "session\_id" field of the EDHOC\_Information object specified by the "edhoc_info" claim of the new access token T_NEW.

+  * The authentication credential specified by the "cnf" claim matches the authentication credential specified by the "cnf" claim of the new access token T_NEW.
+Note that, in T_OLD and T_NEW, the same authentication credential can be transported by value or uniquely referred to by means of an appropriate identifier.

 * RS checks whether the OSCORE Security Context CTX used to protect the request matches the OSCORE Security Context associated with the stored access token T_OLD.